-Note: The port set to an input mode reads the terminal input data.
-Therefore, when the input and output modes are used together, the content of the output latch which is specified as input mode might be changed by executing a bit Manipulation instruction.
+Note: The port placed in input mode reads the pin input state.
+Therefore, when the input and output modes are used together, the output latch contents for the port in input mode might be changed by executing a bit manipulation instruction.